jp2321/dl4cv_dev/slides/chapter2_02_coding.md

 ```
 <img src="vl1/burger_bgr.jpeg" alt="This image is in /static" width="30%">

-Note: Here it can be seen that cv2 uses the BGR format, which would lead to wrong color schemas when it is visualized.
+Note: Here it can be seen that cv2 uses the BGR format, which would lead to wrong color schemes when it is visualized.

 ---